tobyjdore/capstone-uk-pol/README.md

 # capstone-uk-pol
-## GA DSI7 Capstone Project - NLP analysis of UK political speeches
+## General Aseembly DSI7 Capstone Project - NLP analysis of UK political speeches

 The aim of this project was to build a predictive model that would guess an MP's party based on the text of a speech, without any obvous indicators like party names or party leader names.